 Overall, careful consideration of all elements involved is required to ensure the optimal placement of solar panels on roofs and calculate costs accurately.

 Before embarking on a residential or commercial solar system design and installation project, it is crucial to have a clear understanding of the costs and budgets involved.
-At Strive Solar, transparency and full disclosure of costs and expected results are something we take very seriously.
+At Strive Solar, transparency and full disclosure of costs and expected results are something we take very seriously and which our customers love us for.

 One significant factor in determining the price of a solar panel installation is the system size.
 Bigger systems with more panels will cost more money upfront but save more money in the long run.
 Therefore, it is important to consider your energy needs and future goals when deciding on the system size that best fits your requirements.

 The location also plays a role in solar installation costs, varying mostly by state.
 Different states offer different incentives, rebates, and tax credits that can affect the overall cost of installing a solar system.
-For example, Arizona has one of the lowest average costs per watt at $2.44/W, while Michigan has one of the highest at $3.78/W. Researching your specific state’s incentives and policies can help you estimate costs more accurately.
+For example, Arizona has one of the lowest average costs per watt at $2.44/W, while Michigan has one of the highest at $3.78/W. falls somewhere in-between, however by the time we created this webpage and the time you are reading it, things may have changed.
+We are happy to answer basic questions like this over the phone at any time, just give us a call!

 It’s worth noting that solar panel prices have been decreasing over time due to advancements in technology and increased competition in the industry.
 However, it’s essential to remember that investing in high-quality panels with good warranties may come with a higher upfront cost but can provide better long-term performance and return on investment.

-When estimating costs for your solar system design and installation project, it is advisable to consult with professionals who specialize in renewable energy solutions.
+When estimating costs for your solar system design and installation project in , it is advisable to consult with professionals who specialize in renewable energy solutions.
 Their expertise can help provide accurate estimations based on your specific requirements and location.

 Solar system design software tools have revolutionized the way professionals plan and execute solar projects efficiently.
 These advanced tools offer us a range of features and capabilities that simplify the design process, increase efficiency, and provide accurate estimates of energy production.